csawtelle/eicar-msoffice-macro-antivirus-test-files/README.md

-A group of test documents containing combinations of macros, possibliy malicious macros (auto-open), and macros containing the IECAR virus.
+A group of test documents containing combinations of macros, possibly malicious macros (auto-open), and macros containing the IECAR virus.